Home

 Now you and other genealogists can learn from my experience and use DNA to accurately determine your relationship to your ancestors.

-I suggest you begin with a review of the three technical innovations in genealogy.
-Then learn the top ten things you can do with DNA in a family history search.
+Then learn the top ten things you can do with DNA in a family tree history search.

-The next thing is to clear up some common misunderstandings and learn about the three basic tests in DNA Genealogy.
+The next thing is to clear up some common misunderstandings and get more details about the three basic tests in DNA Genealogy.

 Check Now to See if I Can Save You Money